robotgenis/PowerStackers5029-RobotLive/README.md

 Robot Live is debbuging software for FIRST Tech Challenge and other java applications.

+**Project still in testing phase, everything should work but not everything is tested**

 # Tutorial

 There are two parts to the Robot Live software: The phone formatting and sending the data to the server and the server which saves the data and hosts the website.